TestFit-io/jsoon/README.md

 # Known issues

 - null values are not handled
-- escape characters and out-of-range characters in strings are not handled
 - numbers with exponents are not handled
 - number parsing is simplistic & will allow non-digit characters in places it shouldn't